Office of Innovations in Teaching and Learning

 CMC has memberships that provide faculty with access to League for Innovation in the Community College, Films On Demand, and other subscription online materials and resources.

-Please visit www.coloradomtn.edu/canvas for the Colorado Mountain College Canvas FAQs and more information that is specific to Colorado Mountain College.
+Please visit our blog for faculty and staff, which covers Canvas FAQs and offers information that is specific to Colorado Mountain College.

 Please visit Instructure’s Canvas Guides for “how-to” type questions.